LukeShortCloud/rootpages/markdown/ansible.md

 * Red Hat Enterprise Linux (RHEL) 7, Ubuntu 14.04, and Ubuntu 16.04
 * Ansible >= 2.3
-   * Access to an Azure inventory source requires >= 2.4.
+   * Access to some inventory sources, including Azure, requires >= 2.4.
 * PostgreSQL 9.6

 Tower can be downloaded from [http://releases.ansible.com/ansible-tower/](http://releases.ansible.com/ansible-tower/).
 The "setup" package only contains Ansible Tower.
 The "setup-bundle" has all of the dependencies for offline installation on RHEL servers.
 At least a free trial license will be required to use the software which can be obtained from the [Ansible Tower license page](https://www.ansible.com/license).